-The aim of this thesis is to explore nanoscaled metal oxide particles insertion in carbon pores/walls via confinement approach for battery and supercapacitors applications.
+The aim of this thesis is to explore nanoscaled metal oxide particles insertion in carbon pores/walls via confinement approach for supercapacitors applications.
 This requires the development of novel synthesis routes allowing both size control (NPs/carbon support), as well as a deep assessment of oxide crystallinity (XRD), carbon porosity (gas adsorption) and surface chemistry (XPS).
 In a first part, the carbon support will be optimized (surface area, pore size, surface chemistry, morphology and electronic conductivity).
 Once this has been achieved, the metal NPs oxides will be synthesized using soft synthesis approches.
 Systematic investigations of electrochemical performances of several types of oxides exhibiting different NPs size/confinement will be conducted in the aim of understanding nanoscale effect and charge storage mechanisms operating in these nanocomposite materials (electrochemical profiles, stablilty over cycling, redox reactions).
-This project will be performed in the framework of RS2E (Reseau sur le Stockage Electrochimique d'Energie), so that the future PhD student can benefit from interactions with highly reputated scientific researchers, expert in the field of energy storage.